-Once the actual election is over there are still a few things that need to occur to finalize it.
-The election is not completed until after it is certified and elected candidates qualify and take office.
+Once the election is over, there are still a few things that need to occur before the results can be finalized.
+Indeed, the election is not completed until after it is certified and elected candidates qualify and take office.
 Though protections are in place to guarantee a voter's privacy, the various administrative steps in the election process are public.
 This means anyone interested in being present for the preliminary count or certification of the count can be, and the public must be provided notice of when these actions will occur so that anyone interested may attend.

-Other than a very few minimum mandatory requirements, the Alaska constitution and state statutes allow local governments a great deal of flexibility in how elections are conducted.
+With the exception of certain minimum requirements, the Alaska constitution and state statutes allow local governments a great deal of flexibility in how they conduct their local elections.
 State law does, however, require that a governing body prescribe rules for conducting an election (AS 29.26.010).
 Your municipality's election ordinance will explain the election process for your community and deadlines for finalizing the local election.
 If a municipality fails to follow the local election ordinance and applicable state law in conducting an election, the election could be voided and a new election ordered.

-The days immediately following the election is the time that the clerk will investigate any questioned, challenged, or absentee ballots by calling the Division of Elections.
-In the previous chapter, “Conducting a Municipal Election”, we discussed what to do when a voter is not on the precinct register and how they cast a questioned ballot.
+The days immediately following the election are the times that the clerk will investigate any questioned, challenged, or absentee ballots by calling the Division of Elections.
+The separate LOGON chapter 'Conducting a Municipal Election' discusses what to do when a voter is not on the precinct register and how they cast a questioned ballot.
 The Division of Elections will research the eligibility of the voters to cast a ballot.
 Some typical reasons that that a voter did not appear on the precinct register is that they registered to vote close to the 30 day minimum requirement and did not get on the list or they are still registered to vote in another precinct.
 The Division of Elections will provide information on each questioned and absentee ballot.
 The clerk should then provide this information to the canvass committee.
 No ballots should be opened at this time.

 If the reason for the request is a belief that the count of votes was in error, and no prohibited practices are alleged, the governing body directs the mayor and municipal clerk, to conduct a recount and report the results back to the governing body.
-(The governing body may elect to appoint a recount board to conduct the recount in place of the mayor and clerk.)
+Note that the governing body may elect to appoint a recount board to conduct the recount in place of the mayor and clerk.
 If prohibited election practices are alleged, the governing body directs the mayor and clerk, or recount board, to investigate and, if warranted, to conduct a recount.

 If the recount is done, the mayor and clerk, or recount board reports the official election results to the governing body.
 If the results are changed by the recount, the clerk, at the direction of the governing body, prepares a new “certification of election” for the candidates and provides a copy to the governing body.
-The recount expenses may be billed to the party requesting the recount if the recount fails to revert a result of the election, or the difference between the winning and losing vote is more than two percent, AS 29.26.070(d).
-A sample “affidavit to contest election” is provided in the Should a person be dissatisfied with the canvass committee’s determination of the contest of election the opportunity to appeal is within 10 days after the declaration of the election results to the superior court in the judicial district in which the municipality is located, AS 29.26.070(e).
-After that 10 day period the results are conclusive and valid.
+The recount expenses may be billed to the party requesting the recount if the recount fails to revert a result of the election, or the difference between the winning and losing vote is more than two percent (see AS 29.26.070(d)).
+A sample “affidavit to contest election” is provided in the Should a person be dissatisfied with the canvass committee’s determination of the contest of election the opportunity to appeal is within 10 days after the declaration of the election results to the superior court in the judicial district in which the municipality is located, per AS 29.26.070(e).
+After that 10-day period, the results are conclusive and valid.

 The governing body is usually the canvass committee, although local ordinance may state otherwise.
 The purpose of the canvass committee is to examine the election results and certify them.
 The canvass committee reviews the report of preliminary election results and the absentee and questioned ballots based on the information provided to them from the clerk and Division of Elections.
 The canvass committee authorizes the opening of any votes determined eligible (while still maintaining the secrecy of the voter), adds those votes to the total count and orders the results to be certified, unless the election is contested.
-A sample “certificate of election” is available in the Additional Resources section.
-The state requirements for certification are found at AS 29.26.070(c).
+A sample “certificate of election” is available in the Additional Resources section of this LOGON page below.
+The state requirements for certification are found under AS 29.26.070(c).

 A newly elected official’s term usually starts on the first Monday following certification of the election, unless the municipality has adopted an ordinance that sets a different date, state law would apply, AS 29.20.150(c).
 A municipality may canvass the election on the first Friday after the election, then swear in the new members and reorganize on the first Monday after the election.
 Newly elected officials are required (AS 29.20.600) to affirm in writing an oath of office to honestly, faithfully, and impartially perform the duties of office before taking office, and AS 29.20.150 provides that a member of the governing body serve until a successor qualifies for office.
 A sample “oath of elected official” is found in the Additional Resources section below.